 (4) Despite subsection (3), where the supply authority prosecutes a consumer for an offence under subsection (1), the supply authority may in the same proceedings claim payment of compensation for loss sustained as provided for in subsection (2)(b), and, if the consumer is convicted of the offence with which he is charged the Court may, in addition to imposing a fine in respect of such conviction, assess and order payment of compensation by the consumer to the supply authority; and in such case the amount of compensation ordered to be paid shall be recoverable in the same manner as the fine is recoverable.

-[Section 36 amended by No. 113 of 1965 s.
+[Section 36 amended: No. 113 of 1965 s.
 8; No. 63 of 1996 s.
 4; No. 59 of 2004 s.
 141; No. 19 of 2010 s.
 57(4).]

 37. Power to remove appliances